rust-project-primer/book/src/organization/features.md

 b = []
 ```

-Often times, enabling a feature requires a dependency.
-In that case, you can
+Enabling a feature often requires a dependency.
+In that case, you can tell Cargo
-tell Cargo that the dependency is only needed when the feature is enabled like
+that the dependency is only needed when the feature is enabled like this:
-this:

 ```toml
 [dependencies]